tomas-fryza/vhdl-course/lab8-project/README.md

 * Physical implementation on FPGA is necessary, not just computer simulation.

-* Teams create a short video (<1 min.) demonstrating their application to play at the beginning of the presentation.
-This video can be used to promote the course on LinkedIn.
+* Students create a short video (<1 min.) about their application, including explanatory captions, and upload it to YouTube as part of the project.
+(Video can be used to promote the course on LinkedIn.)

 ## Help